Anthony Caruso (actor): Career

-Also in 1960, he returned to Gunsmoke playing a cowboy named Gurney in S6E5’s “Shooting Stopover”.
+Caruso played a cowboy named Gurney on Gunsmoke in "Shooting Stopover" in 1960.
+He also played "Lone Wolf" in a 1961 episode entitled "Indian Ford".
+He returned in 1962, playing Cody Durham in "Cody's Code".
+In 1963 he played the title character "Ash Farior", in a performance outside of his normal roles, partnering with & befriending "Ben" (John Dehner), where the latter has an accident that disrupts his brain, and Caruso shows his friend sympathy, love, patience, care & loyalty.

 In 1961, he appeared twice on the ABC/Warner Brothers drama series, The Roaring 20s, including the role of Lucky Lombardi in "The Maestro".
 He was also cast with Will Hutchins in a second The Roaring 20s episode entitled, "Pie in the Sky."
 Early in 1961, he was cast as Velde in the episode "Willy's Millionaire" of the short-lived ABC adventure series, The Islanders, with Diane Brewster.

-Caruso guest-starred in an episode of the ABC western series, The Travels of Jaimie McPheeters, based on a Robert Lewis Taylor novel of the same name.
+Caruso guest-starred in an episode of the ABC Western series, The Travels of Jaimie McPheeters, based on a Robert Lewis Taylor novel of the same name.
 Caruso guest-starred three times on CBS's Perry Mason.
 In 1962, he played Keith Lombard in "The Case of the Playboy Pugilist."
-Also in 1962, Caruso played Cody Durham in "Cody's Code" on Gunsmoke.
 In 1965, he made two Perry Mason appearances, both times as the murder victim: first as title character Enrico Bacio in "The Case of the Sad Sicilian," then as Harvey Rettig in "The Case of the Runaway Racer."